fernandagil/ms4-plants-shop/README.md

 - Gmail account

 #### Hosting static and media files with AWS
-This project usses AWS S3 bucket to host the static and media files.
+This project uses AWS S3 bucket to host the static and media files.
 To host them you will need an account and create an S3 bucket and set a group, policy and user in the IAM environment.

 ### 5.1 Heroku deployment